How to Check for Power Cuts in Your Area and Respond to Them

 Common Causes of Power Cuts in the UK

 Severe Weather: Storms, high winds, heavy rainfall, and lightning can damage power lines and substations, leading to outages.
-For example, Storm Arwen, followed by flooding, caused severe infrastructure damage and left many homes without power for extended periods in 2021.
+For example, Storm Babet in 2023 brought severe flooding and widespread power outages to parts of Scotland.

 Equipment Failure: The average age of electricity transformers is reportedly around 63 years in parts of the UK.
 The insulation around power cables can degrade over time.
 Unexpected failures can occur in any part of the electricity network.
 These failures will increase short circuits and power cuts.